 In the example above, h1 can vary from h1 to h6.
 Closing tag must be present and also match the openning tag.
 The value of 'name' and 'href' options from the anchor element are set dynamically using the md5sum output of combining the page location, the head- string and the heading string.
-If any of the components used to build the heading reference changes, you need to run the tuneup functionality of centos-art.sh script in order for the anchor elements to use the correct information.
+If any of the components used to build the heading reference changes, you need to run the the tuneup functionality in order for the anchor elements to use the correct information.